How to Travel from India to Tibet by Train?

 Getting into Nepal from India can be done relatively easily, using the massive Indian railway network as well as some local buses.
 Traveling through Nepal is normally done by bus, as the railways do not extend to the Nepali capital of Kathmandu.
 Once in Kathmandu, you can travel overland to Tibet or take a flight to Lhasa.
 With three main routes through which to enter Nepal from India, the choice is yours, and often depends on the starting location of the travelers.

-Take Train from India to Nepal
+Step 1: Take Train from India to Nepal

-Taking the train from India to Nepal can be done with relative ease, thanks o the huge rail network within India.
+Taking the train from India to Nepal can be done with relative ease, thanks to the huge rail network within India.
 Train travel in India is one of the main ways to get around this massive country and is well maintained with regular trains in service that can take you to almost any place in the country.
 For travelers to Nepal from India, there are three main routes to take, which end at one of the major border crossing points between India and Nepal.

 Enter Nepal via Sunauli